katychung/Homepage/_projects/retail.markdown

 <div class="row py-3">
     <div class="col-8">
       <h2>Background</h2>
-      <p>Flow is a B2B SaaS data analytics platform aimed at retail stores in Japan.
+      <p>Flow is a B2B SaaS data analytics platform aimed at retailer in Japan.
 The platform connects to store data sources — the POS, cameras, traffic sensors, collecting and displaying data on a dashboard and via various reports.</p>
       <p>I am the sole designer at the company working directly with the founder, lead engineer, customer success as well as offshore development members.
 It is a small team and I support design across the web and mobile app.</p>
     </div>
     <div class="col-4">